Feeling cramped in your bed alongside a partner, kids, and pets? Moving to a bigger bedroom? It might be time to upgrade

 Your body size

 King mattresses provide plenty of space for heavier individuals and heavier couples.
-(Learn about the best mattress for heavy people.)
-Additionally, taller individuals may want to consider choosing a Texas, Alaskan, or Wyoming king size mattress.
+Additionally, taller individuals may want to consider choosing a Texas, Alaskan, or Wyoming king-size mattress.
 The extra legroom can add an extra level of comfort for tall people.
+Learn about the

-King size mattresses are more expensive than other mattress sizes.
-They typically cost about 25% more than queen size beds of the same style and brand.
-A larger sized king mattress like a California king or Alaskan king will come with an increased price tag as well.
-A standard king size innerspring mattress will be the most affordable mattress type since it tends to run less expensive than other mattress types.
+King-size mattresses are more expensive than other mattress sizes.
+They typically cost about 25% more than queen-size beds of the same style and brand.
+A larger-sized king mattress like a California king or Alaskan king will come with an increased price tag as well.
+A standard king-size

 If you tend to sleep hot, you may want to skip memory foam since it can trap heat.
 Innerspring and